Transform data from an SAP ODP source using the SAP CDC connector in Azure Data Factory or Azure Synapse Analytics

 APPLIES TO: Azure Data Factory Azure Synapse Analytics

 This article outlines how to use mapping data flow to transform data from an SAP ODP source using the SAP CDC connector.
 To learn more, read the introductory article for Azure Data Factory or Azure Synapse Analytics.
-For an introduction to transforming data with Azure Data Factory and Azure Synapse analytics, read mapping data flow.
+For an introduction to transforming data with Azure Data Factory and Azure Synapse analytics, read mapping data flow or the tutorial on mapping data flow.

 To learn the overall support on SAP data integration scenario, see SAP data integration using Azure Data Factory whitepaper with detailed introduction on each SAP connector, comparsion and guidance.